 In February 2008, the Company, through MCAL, entered into an option agreement (the "Option Agreement") to acquire 100% ownership of the Cerro Negro copper mine (the "Cerro Negro Mine").
-The Cerro Negro Mine is comprised of a combined open pit and underground operation producing copper cathodes via heap leach and copper-silver concentrates via flotation as well as the toll treatment of third party oxide ores.
+The Cerro Negro Mine comprised a combined open pit and underground operation producing copper cathodes via heap leach and copper-silver concentrates via flotation as well as the toll treatment of third party oxide ores.
 As required by the Option Agreement, the Company paid its first payment of \$1,000,000 on March 24, 2008 and made a second payment of \$1,000,000 in July 2008.

-In August 2008, the Company agreed to financing terms with Dundee Global Resources Limited Partnership ("Dundee") whereby Dundee agreed to undertake two private placements totalling an aggregate of CDN\$15 million and provide the Company with CDN\$25 million in debt, and the Company agreed to use these funds to acquire the Cerro Negro Mine.
-The first private placement of CDN\$3 million closed in August 2008.

-Under the terms of the Option Agreement, on or before September 18, 2008, the Company was to exercise the option to acquire 100% of the Cerro Negro Mine by paying a balance of \$38 million.
-The Company extended this option to exercise from September 18, 2008 until October 3, 2008 so that the Company could have additional time to complete the financing for the Cerro Negro Mine.
+In August 2008, the Company agreed to financing terms with Dundee Global Resources Limited Partnership ("Dundee") whereby Dundee agreed to undertake two private placements totalling an aggregate of \$15 million and provide the Company with \$25 million in debt, and the Company agreed to use these funds to acquire the Cerro Negro Mine.
+The first private placement of \$3 million closed in August 2008.
+Under the terms of the option agreement, on or before September 18, 2008, the Company was to exercise the option to acquire 100% of the Cerro Negro Mine by paying a balance of \$38 million.